 - Pencil, pens, or vanishing ink

-Embroidery threads are thicker than regular cotton you would use for other sewing projects, but they’re finer than yarn for knitting or crocheting.
-Experienced embroiderers often experiment with the threads they use, but it makes sense to start with standard embroidery threads when you’re a beginner.
+Embroidery thread is thicker than regular cotton you would use for other sewing projects, but they’re finer than yarn for knitting or crocheting.
+Experienced embroiderers often experiment with the threads they use, but it makes sense to start with standard embroidery thread when you’re a beginner.

 Embroidery projects are often done on white or other light-colored fabric, but they don’t have to be.
 You can even use patterned fabric to give your design depth.
 Most embroidery is best on fabrics without any stretch.